 When a move-out or pack-out is done, we will provide temporary storage space to keep your items safe until they can be returned.

 If you have textiles (clothing, plush animals, shoes, etc.) that have been affected by Cat 2 or Cat 3 water or smoke and soot, they can be taken back to our facility for cleaning.
 Priority clothing can be cleaned and returned in as little as 72-hours.
 Learn more about how we clean and prove the cleanliness of water-affected textiles and smoke and soot-affected textiles.

 SERVPRO of East Ft.
 Worth

-is locally owned and operated, so we’re already nearby and ready to help Fort Worth, TX residents and business owners with any size cleaning or restoration emergencies.
+We are locally owned and operated, so we’re already nearby and ready to help Fort Worth, TX, residents, and business owners with any size cleaning or restoration emergencies.